Table Of Contents

 • Genomic DNA

-There is a set of 132 common data elements to maintain consistency between samples regardless of where they are stored or where they were originally obtained.
+There is a set of 132 common data elements to maintain consistency between samples regardless of where they are stored or their origin site.
 Search fields include histopathologic grade and type, stage of disease, availability of normal tissue, treatment received and metastasis and recurrence information.

-The NMVB’s hope is to appeal to researchers at every level and from every discipline — from the high-powered scientist to the graduate student doing his thesis paper — based on the belief that the next great breakthrough could come from anywhere.
+The NMVB hopes to appeal to researchers at every level and discipline.
+From the high-powered scientist to the graduate student doing their thesis paper, they believe the next significant breakthrough could come from anywhere.

 We provide enough information for investigators to peruse the field so their imaginations take over.
 Our hope is that students, scientists, PhD candidates can all look at the information, and say ‘I wonder….’
 What we have could become a springboard.
 We’re looking for the next ‘Ah-Ha!’ moment.